eclipse-glsp/glsp/MIGRATION_GUIDE.md

 With 2.x the actions for sending information messages and/or status updates have been reworked.
 First of all they have been renamed

--   ServerStatusAction -> StatusAction
+-   `ServerStatusAction` -> `StatusAction`
--   ServerMessageAction -> MessageAction
+-   `ServerMessageAction` -> `MessageAction`

 Second, the `timeout` support for `MessageAction`'s has been removed.
-This feature was only well supported in the Theia integration and its main purpose was to dispatch progress information for long-running operations.
+By default, this feature was only well supported in the Theia integration and its main purpose was to dispatch progress information for long-running operations.
 A new dedicated API for progress reporting has been introduced which can be used for this purpose.
 If you have a long running information and want to report the progress you can use the following new actions:

--   StartProgressAction
+-   `StartProgressAction`
--   UpdateProgressAction
+-   `UpdateProgressAction`
--   EndProgressAction
+-   `EndProgressAction`

 </details>